yingw787/tinydevcrm-mvp/WHY.md

     habit), limit the number of habits available (some habit tracker apps do this as a premium feature), or set hard deadlines as to when habits can be marked as completed or skipped.
-This forgiving nature makes it very easy to forgive yourself when you lapse in your habit, and track your habits at your pace.
-This is likely the biggest reason I successfully onboarded and converted.
+This forgiving nature makes it very easy to forgive yourself when you lapse in your habit, and empowers you to track your habits at your pace.
+This is likely the biggest reason I successfully onboarded and converted to the application in the first place, and conversely failed to convert to other platforms.

 Cons: